zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-autoloader.rst

 Module Autoloader Usage
 -----------------------

-If you are using the provided ``Zend\ModuleManager\Listener\DefaultListenerAggregate``, it is very simple to set up the ``ModuleAutoloader``.
-You simply need to provide an array of module paths, either absolute or relative to the application's root, for the ``ModuleAutoloader`` to check when loading modules.
+By default, the provided ``Zend\ModuleManager\Listener\DefaultListenerAggregate`` sets up the ``ModuleAutoloader``; as a developer, you need only provide an array of module paths, either absolute or relative to the application's root, for the ``ModuleAutoloader`` to check when loading modules.
 The ``DefaultListenerAggregate`` will take care of instantiating and registering the ``ModuleAutoloader`` for you.

 .. note::